-- Challenges & Solutions: While demo environments come with challenges like performance lags and software compatibility, proactive solutions like scalable cloud infrastructure and rigorous compatibility testing can address them.
+- Challenges & Solutions: While demo environments have challenges like performance lags and software compatibility, proactive solutions like scalable cloud infrastructure and rigorous compatibility testing can address them.

 - Future Trends: Cloud integration and the incorporation of Automation & AI are set to shape the future of Virtual IT Lab demo environments.

 - What is a Demo Environment?